HDX13-BeatCode/discrete-math/simplex.md

 9. Finally, find `p` for our revenue:
    `p = 20800/80 = 260`

 So, the maximum revenue from the parking lot is $260.
+(Rp260.000,00 in the original question.)